Millions travel over Thanksgiving holiday despite CDC warnings

 The Sunday after Thanksgiving is typically one of the busiest travel days of the year.
 TSA says it screened nearly a million people Saturday, which is slow for a normal year, but busy in the age of COVID-19.

-The airport is taking its precautions with mandated masks, social distancing reminders and some airlines are doing health screenings for both passengers and crews.
+The Philadelphia International Airport is taking its precautions with mandated masks, social distancing reminders and some airlines are doing health screenings for both passengers and crews.